Sustainability can be applied in different ways to many different types of development.

 - the Building Code of Australia and related protocols

 Ideas to consider and services to use for residential buildings

-The Federal Department of Climate Change provides information about designing and building a more comfortable home that is less expensive to run while being more environmentally friendly.
+The Australian Government's Climate Change website provides information about designing and building a more comfortable home that is less expensive to run while being more environmentally friendly.

-The Home Energy Advice Team offers a free advisory service on ways to make your home more sustainable.
+Actsmart Sustainable Home Advice offers a free advisory service on ways to make your home more sustainable.